Kingwolf123/cod4-promod-server-installer/README.md

 ## Who This Project Is For

 This package is aimed at:
-- Windows users beginner users who want a practical and fast way to install and run a **COD4 Promod server**
+- Windows users beginner users who want a practical and fast way to install and run a fully fledged **COD4 Promod server** for scrims, 1v1s, local LANs.
+For players who wish they had a cod4 promod server they could fire up to play with friends occasionally
+- , but dont know how and just dont want to get into.
+Your just a player who wants to play, i get you.
 - server hosts who do not want to manually wire together **COD4X**, **PowerShell 7**, **Python**, **FastDL**, and startup arguments.
 A complicated affair!
-- people publishing or sharing a local COD4 server package for friends, scrims, mixes, or match hosting
+A typical COD4 Promod setup on Windows often requires several separate manual steps that can take hours for a first timer to understand and execute.

 ## What This COD4 Server Installer Does

 The installer and startup scripts handle the following:
 - require `winget` and PowerShell 7 for the installation.
 Install them if not detected
 - detect and install a usable 64-bit Python 3 runtime for the FastDL HTTP server
-- optionally copy base COD4 files from an existing install
+- optionally copy base COD4 files from an existing install into the /server directory
-- optionally download and install COD4X dedicated server files
+- optionally download and install COD4X dedicated server files from the official cod4x automatically
-- tell you exactly where to copy Promod files for both the game server and FastDL
+- tell you exactly to copy Promod files for both the game server and FastDL .
-- validate that the required files exist before finishing
+- validates that the required files exist before finishing
 - update `server\start_script\server_args.psd1` .
-This replaces the traditional command line arguments for the server.
+This replaces the traditional command line arguments such as +map mp_crash +set fs_game etc for the server.
 - update the selected mod's `server_match.cfg`
-- launch the COD4 match server, FastDL server, and a dedicated connect-command tab in Windows Terminal, with a single click.
+- launch the COD4 match server, FastDL server, and a fully compiled connect command to share with a single click.

-## What This Project Does Not Include

-This repository does not include:
-- base Call of Duty 4 game files
-- COD4X server binaries for redistribution
-- Promod assets for redistribution
-- custom map assets

-You must provide the game and mod content yourself.

 ## Repository Layout